 Panicles have an elongated head of flowers.
 The rachis is dark red, somewhat flexuose (zigzag) and with numerous prickles.
 Like most other Sylvatici this species has no obvious stalked glands, except for maybe a few very short-stalked glands on the pedicels of the flowers.

-The broadly obovate (up to 15mm long) petals are a bubblegum pink colour, but often fade to white (maybe only in southern England?).
+The broadly obovate (up to 15mm long) petals are a bubblegum pink colour, but sometimes fade to white.
 The petals are concave or curl inwards, giving a

 cupped appearance to the flower.
 Stamens are long and dense, and like R. albionis have numerous tiny hairs on the anthers, a feature not shared by many other species.
 The filaments of the stamens are also sometimes pink, and the styles are yellowish-green.